 - Regional and National Workshops & Training Courses

 PESS conducts 3-E (energy, economic and environmental) analysis of nuclear technologies and their competitors, focusing on competitive energy markets, environmental impacts and sustainable energy development.

 PESS maintains information references of energy and economic data for all IAEA Member States, plus nuclear power projections through 2050.
-A project on Indicators for Sustainable Energy Development (ISED) is in progress.
 To see IAEA energy and electricity projections, including animated charts, please click here.

-Energy, Electricity and Nuclear Power Estimates for the Period up to 2050 - RDS-1/32.
+Energy, Electricity and Nuclear Power Estimates for the Period up to 2050 - RDS-1/35.
 Please click here to read the publication.